br11/support-ticket/README.md

   -d '{"title": "Test ticket", "description": "Test ticket description", "status": "OPEN"}'

 # Verify if the support ticket is OPEN
-curl -i -X GET http://localhost:8080/api/support-tickets/{uuid}
+curl -i -X GET http://localhost:8080/api/support-tickets/{uuid} <-- REPLACE {uuid} with the uuid of the support ticket created above

 # Update the support ticket’s status to IN_PROGRESS